Netcracker/KubeMarine/docs/public/Installation.md

     ```
 3. Run `install` procedure with tasks `prepare.package_manager.manage_packages,prepare.system.modprobe,prepare.system.zram`.
 These tasks will install package with ZRAM, activate kernel ZRAM module and configure ZRAM mount.

+Note that all noes will be gracefully drained/rebooted multiple times during these tasks execution.

 ##### Disabling ZRAM on the existing environment

 If you want to disable ZRAM on existing environment, just change ZRAM mount `state` to `absent` and run `install` procedure task `prepare.system.zram`.
 This task will re-configure ZRAM on all nodes and gracefully drain/reboot all nodes.
 Following is an example `cluster.yaml` configuration with disabled ZRAM: